U.S. Coast Guard Northwest District: Northwest District units

-Training
+Training and other responsibilities

-Not only does the Northwest District deal with the nation's largest amount of recreational traffic, but it is also home to one of only two Maritime Force Protection Units, which are responsible for escorting America's Trident ballistic-missile submarines to and from their home port.
+In addition to handling the nation's largest amount of recreational traffic, the Northwest District is home to one of two Maritime Force Protection Units, which are responsible for escorting America's Trident ballistic-missile submarines to and from their home port.
 It is also the home of the National Motor Lifeboat School near Coast Guard Station Cape Disappointment in Ilwaco, Washington.
 The Advanced Helicopter Rescue School across the Columbia River teaches extreme rescue scenarios at the Tongue Point and Air Station in Astoria, Oregon.